IlkaK/StartAtLBBD/doku/SpringKurs/07_REST.md

 - "Re"presentational "S"tate "T"ransfer

-R in Rest is the URL part, the S is more important for scaling: state.
+R in Rest is the URL part, the S (state) is more important for scaling.

 - Rest is an architectural style that describes best practices to expose web services over HTTP
 - uses HTTP as application protocol, not just transport

+[Http](https://de.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is a stateless protocol to transfer data via an application layer within a computer network.

 - makes it easier for systems to communicate with each other
-- Rest-compliant systems <=> Restful systems
-- is stateless

 - separates concerns of client and server

-### Is REST normally stateless? ###
+### Is REST normally stateless (zustandslos)? ###

 - yes, there is not http session usage
 - GETs can be cached on URL